Skip to content

 What is Mortgage Protection Insurance?

-In a nutshell, mortgage protection is a life insurance policy that decreases as your loan reduces over time.
-It’s a mandatory requirement when you take out a mortgage, because - in the untimely event of your death - your bank wants to ensure that the loan they granted you is paid off immediately.
-In this way, mortgage protection protects both you and your lender; should you die during the term of your mortgage, the bank thankfully won’t need to chase your next of kin to pay off the balance.
-So, for example, if you and your partner borrowed €250,000 over 20 years and in year 10 your partner sadly passed away, your mortgage protection policy would kick in and pay your mortgage lender the outstanding €125,000, completely clearing your loan.
+In a nutshell, mortgage protection is a life insurance policy that your lender will require you to have in place before your mortgage can commence.
+It’s a mandatory requirement when you take out a mortgage, because - in the untimely event of your death - during the term of your mortgage, your lender wants to ensure that there are funds available to help repay the loan they granted you.
+In this way, mortgage protection protects your loved one and your lender; should you die during the term of your mortgage, it will pay a lump sum to your lender to help pay off your mortgage.

 Who Needs to Take Out Mortgage Protection?

 While there are a couple of instances where it’s not required (we’ll get to those shortly), for the most part, anyone applying for a mortgage to buy their own residential property needs to take out mortgage protection.
-It’s a mandatory requirement, and as you’ll soon discover, the bank providing the mortgage will insist on it!
+It’s a mandatory requirement, and as you’ll soon discover, the lender providing the mortgage will insist on it!

 Types of Mortgage Protection Insurance